 Accidents do not count as assaults.
 As long as the state’s evidence fails to demonstrate that you had intent, then the case should be dismissed.

-Assault by definition is intentionally acting in such a way that puts someone else in reasonable apprehension of immediate bodily harm.6 So if the criminal defense attorney can show that the alleged victim’s fear was unreasonable or that the bodily harm threatened was not immediate, then the case should be thrown out.
+Assault by definition is intentionally acting in such a way that puts someone else in reasonable apprehension of immediate bodily harm.6 So if we can show that the alleged victim’s fear was unreasonable or that the bodily harm threatened was not immediate, then the case should be thrown out.

 Example: Kyle is openly carrying a pistol on his belt when he walks into a Mesquite 7-Eleven to buy a snack.
 Another patron sees the pistol and shrieks, fearful that Kyle is about to shoot her.
 The police come and book Kyle at the Mesquite Jail.
 However, prosecutors decline to press charges because they believe the patron’s fear of being hurt was unreasonable.

-In the above example, Kyle was allowed to openly carry the pistol at 7-Eleven, and nothing he did was suspicious.
+In the above example, Kyle was allowed to carry the pistol at 7-Eleven openly, and nothing he did was suspicious.
 So even though the patron may have genuinely been scared upon seeing the gun, Kyle committed no crime.

 Nevada self-defense laws permit you to defend yourself against immediate bodily harm as long as you do not fight back with any more force than necessary.7